-To summarize, in the catalogs available online we retained sources with detection in either F555W or F439W plus one other filter, and any value of sharpness and type parameters, in favor of completeness (118,036 sources in total, after merging repeated measurements in overlapping fields to generate a unique-source catalog).
-However, we restrict the analysis sample to sources with detection in F555W plus another filter, HSTphot type = 1 and |sharpness| < 0.3 (104,774 sources).
-The photometry catalog given as a VO-formatted online table contains the following columns: (1) running number, (2) region, (3) object ID, following IAU designation, (4-5) R.A. and Decl., (6-17) magnitude (Vega mag) and error, in each filter from F170W to F814W, (18-21) U, B, V, and I magnitudes, transformed from the $m{\rm F336W}$ , $m{\rm F439W}$ , $m{\rm F555W}$ , $m{\rm F814W}$ magnitudes to the Johnson system with HSTphot, (22) sharpness parameter, (23) "type," (24-25) visit/field (see Table 1) and detector (chip).
+To summarize, in the catalogs available online we retained sources with detection in either F555W or F439W plus one other filter, and any value of sharpness and type parameters, in favour of completeness (118,036 sources in total, after merging repeated measurements in overlapping fields to generate a unique-source catalog).
+However, we restrict the analysis sample to sources with detection in F555W plus another filter, HSTphot type=1 and |sharpness|<0.3 (104,774 sources).
+The photometry catalog given as VO-formatted online table contains the following columns: (1) running number, (2) region, (3) object id, following IAU designation, (4-5) R.A. and Dec., (6-17) magnitude (Vega mag) and error, in each filter from F170W to F814W, (18-21) U B V I magnitudes, transformed from the m{F336W} , m{F439W} , m{F555W} , m{F814W} magnitudes to the Johnson system with HSTphot, (22) sharpness parameter, (23) 'type', (24-25) visit/field (see Table 1) and detector (chip).
 A sample is shown in Table 2.
-The catalog lists the HSTphot nominal errors from the procedure, but as we discussed in the previous section, the actual errors in the UV bands may be several $\sigma$ in part of the sources.
+The catalog lists the HSTphot nominal errors from the procedure, but as we discussed in the previous section, the actual errors in the UV bands may be several σ , in part of the sources.

-In the catalog, the magnitudes of objects detected in overlapping images are averages of the individual measurements weighted by their errors.
+In the catalog, the magnitudes of objects detected in overlapping images are average of the individual measurements weighted by their errors.
 Column 25 records on which detector (chip) the source has been measured, so that it is possible to retrace sources measured on WF4, which has slightly larger systematic errors.
 Their coordinates refer to one of the images, which is provided in column 24.
 The astrometry was derived using the metric/wfpc2 IRAF routine to translate the PC/WF coordinates into right ascension and declination.
 However, coordinate shifts have been applied to some overlapping fields, in order to merge the photometric measurements.
-The shifts are listed at the bottom of Table 1.
+The shifts are listed at the bottom of table 1.
 They must be subtracted if finding charts are to be produced from the original images.
-The WFPC2 coordinates have not been registered to standard frames because we felt it was more important for most uses of these data (small fields, very high resolution) that the catalog photometry can be uniquely associated with an HST source in the original image.
-In matching our HST catalogs with other catalogs, we found offsets no larger than 1", which is comparable to the resolution of ground-based catalogs, for example, but most bright stars in these catalogs are resolved into multiple components by HST imaging (see, e.g., Bianchi et al. 2012 for a discussion), and <0'.5 with existing PHAT data, although the current overlap is still very small.
+The WFPC2 coordinates have not been registered to standard frames, because we felt more important, for most uses of these data (small fields, very high resolution) that the catalogue photometry can be uniquely associated with an HST source in the original image.
+In matching our HST catalogs with other catalogs, we found offsets no larger than 1'', which is comparable to the resolution of ground-based catalogs for example, but most bright stars in these catalogs are resolved into multiple components by HST imaging (see e.g. Bianchi et al. (2012a) for a discussion), and <0.5'' with existing PHAT data, although the current overlap is still very small.